nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

     ...
 } sinLUT_implementation_t;
 ```
 In `main`, now, we start by initializing the array of functions to test.
 Each function gets a name, a function type, a pointer to the function to call, and zeros for the profiling data.
+I used an empty struct (`{0}`) to signal the end of the array.
 ```
 sinLUT_implementation_t codeUnderTest[] =
 {